July 21, 2026

 There are a variety of factors that go into calculating the valuation of a company, and these can be subjective depending on who is doing the evaluating and what weight they are giving to each factor.
 However, the factors themselves are somewhat objective and are helpful to understand before embarking on the small business valuation process.

-SDE is a common way to measure the earnings of a small business.
+Seller's discretionary earnings (SDE): SDE is a common way to measure the earnings of a small business.
 Buyers often look at this number as the total financial upside that a single owner would earn annually.
-The number is calculated by taking the business’s pre-tax net income, then adding in the owner’s salary plus all discretionary expenses (everything from meals to vehicles reported as business expenses), including non-recurring and personal expenses.
+The number is calculated by taking the business's pre-tax net income, then adding in the owner's salary plus all discretionary expenses (everything from meals to vehicles reported as business expenses), including non-recurring and personal expenses.
 Depreciation and amortization are also included in an SDE calculation, along with any interest expenses.

 The final number can give owners and potential buyers a more accurate assessment of earnings potential and valuation.
-However, SDE doesn’t wholy or accurately measure cash flow and also doesn’t take into account taxes, working capital, and other expenses.
+However, SDE doesn't wholly or accurately measure cash flow and also doesn't take into account taxes, working capital, and other expenses.

-EBITDA provides an indication of a company’s operational profitability, though it’s important to remember that it’s only a snapshot of a narrow slice of a business’s health.
-It can be helpful to have a metric that excludes interest, taxes, depreciation, and amortization as a point of comparison when evaluating more than one business’s value, especially if they’re in the same industry.
-EBITDA is a primary metric that lenders use to decide whether a given business is a good candidate for a loan; this is directly related to the company’s ability to expand and grow.
+Earnings before interest, taxes, depreciation, and amortization (EBITDA): EBITDA provides an indication of a company's operational profitability, though it's important to remember that it's only a snapshot of a narrow slice of a business's health.
+It can be helpful to have a metric that excludes interest, taxes, depreciation, and amortization as a point of comparison when evaluating more than one business's value, especially if they're in the same industry.
+EBITDA is a primary metric that lenders use to decide whether a given business is a good candidate for a loan; this is directly related to the company's ability to expand and grow.

-Assets are things of value to a business that represent one measure of what that business is worth.
+Tangible vs. intangible assets: Assets are things of value to a business that represent one measure of what that business is worth.
 Tangible assets are often physical, and they are always measurable.
 They include things like office real estate and the furniture that is in those offices.
 Intangible assets are non-physical and can be subjective when it comes to applying a quantitative value.
 Examples might include name brand value, an established and loyal customer base, email lists, and trademarks.

-Though somewhat subjective, comparables are an important factor when valuing a small business.
+Comparable businesses (comps): Though somewhat subjective, comparables are an important factor when valuing a small business.
 The approach involves comparing a given business to other businesses that are similar in industry, market, size, revenue, and profitability.
-It’s also helpful to look at what similar businesses have sold for, but timing is important here; you want to look at recent sales or listings, as opposed to comparing a business today with one that was sold a few years ago.
+It's also helpful to look at what similar businesses have sold for, but timing is important here; you want to look at recent sales or listings, as opposed to comparing a business today with one that was sold a few years ago.

 The more granular you can get in terms of similarity, the better.
 For example, comparing a business on a main thoroughfare with many pedestrians to a business that is in a less populated area is going to affect the accuracy of the comparison, especially if the latter business can easily be moved to a more highly trafficked street.